Welcome to the Posnack Lower School

 In the Lower school the Learning Resources Program focuses on remediation, as our school is a firm believer in early intervention.
 Based on the information provided in your child’s psycho-educational report, along with assessments that our specialists administer, we target the skills each student needs to strengthen.
 At that point the LR specialists develop an action plan that is shared with and approved by the parents.
 Learn more about learning resources at the Posnack School >>>

-Posnack Lower School families will once again have the opportunity to have their children’s original artwork reproduced onto a wide range of high quality products.
-Sales of Original Works help support the Posnack School.read more
+The deadline has been extended for Posnack Lower School families to purchase their children’s original artwork reproduced onto a wide range of high quality products.
+Sales of Original Works help support the Posnack School.
+Click for details.read more